pburkholder/PsArmResources/presentation/slides.md

 * A word about Azure
 * The way of Portal
 * The way of JSON
-* The way of Posh
+* The way of POSH
 * The way of Tests

 ---